Why are Seal of Approval Products Right for Your Home?

 What types of products are tested?

-Under the Seal of Approval program, tests are conducted on cleaning solutions, vacuum cleaners, interim maintenance systems, and deep cleaning machines.
+Under the Seal of Approval program, tests are conducted on cleaning solutions and equipment.
 Each product is tested at an independent laboratory against control samples to assess product performance using scientifically accredited cleaning standards.

-• Spot removers and pre-spray/in-tank cleaning solutions are tested for overall cleaning effectiveness, pet stain and odor removal effectiveness, rate of resoiling, pH, optical brighteners and colorfastness to light.
+- Spot removers, pre-spray/in-tank, and encapsulate cleaning solutions are tested for overall cleaning effectiveness, pet stain/odor removal effectiveness, rate of resoiling, pH, optical brighteners and colorfastness to light.